 Deborah Kendrick is an Edward R. Murrow Award-winning journalist who has worked for KMIZ since February 2016.

-Deborah is part of ABC 17 Investigates team.
-Her investigative reporting into the lack of fire drills being done at one school in mid-Missouri earned her one of journalism's highest awards, an Edward R. Murrow.
+Deborah's investigative reporting has won her several awards.
+Most notably, her investigative reporting into the lack of fire drills at one school in Mid-Missouri earned her one of journalism's highest awards, an Edward R. Murrow.
 Deborah has also been recognized by the Kansas City chapter of the Society of Professional Journalists for her investigative reporting on the death of Carl DeBrodie, a 31-year-old disabled man who was found encased in concrete.
-She was also recognized for her beat reporting on education.
+She was also recognized for her reporting on education.

-Embracing her mixed Korean American culture, she is also a member of the Asian American Journalists Association.
-Aside from working, she enjoys traveling, watching her favorite hockey team, the Anaheim Ducks, and attempting to cook.
+Embracing her mixed Korean-American culture, she is also a member of the Asian American Journalists Association.
+Aside from working, she enjoys traveling, watching her favorite hockey team, the Anaheim Ducks, and exploring Missouri.
+It's fair to say this California girl is becoming a Missourian!

-You can find Deborah anchoring our morning newscasts Monday to Friday from 5 to 7 a.m.
+You can find Deborah anchoring our evening newscasts Monday through Friday at 5, 6, 6:30, 9 and 10 p.m.

 (Hint: you can spot her by her fabulous eyelashes!)